strykeforce/olympics/commands/README.md

 ## Objectives

-***

 There are three objectives in this event, each objective increases in complexity.
-Each objective gives points towards winning the elevator and arm contorl event.
+Each objective gives points towards winning the elevator and arm control event.

-This repository contains the teplate project to start with.
+This repository contains the template project to start with.
 This project contains blank files for the two subsystems and classes controlling the simulation of these axes.
+The simulation classes should not need to be touched.

 ### **Open-Loop Operation**